 - Feeling overwhelmed, hopeless, frustrated, anxious, restless, irritable or angry

 It is important that woman seek help if they are having symptoms.
 Talk to your health care provider or a public health nurse about your feelings.
 Many women find counselling or joining a support group helpful.
 Other people may need to consider medication.

 Some things you can do to take care of yourself include:

 - Be physically active

 - Accept help from others

 For resources and support in your community visit the Parenting Supports in Leeds, Grenville and Lanark referral map.
-If you would like to speak with a Public Health Nurse please call the Health ACTION Line at 1-800-660-5853.
+If you would like to speak with a Public Health Nurse please call 1-800-660-5853.